isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://herpsocsg.com/" rel="noopener noreferrer nofollow" target="_blank">Herpetological Society of Singapore (HSS)</a></strong> is
-a group of herpetology enthusiasts based in Singapore.This booth showcases wet and dry specimens of some local herpetofauna, informative posters, figurines, scientific models, and photos and videos taken by members.
+a group of herpetology enthusiasts based in Singapore.
+HSS will showcase wet and dry specimens of some local herpetofauna, informative posters, figurines, scientific models, and photos and videos taken by members.
 Look forward to exciting merchandise, including stickers, pins, T-shirts, posters,